Skip to main content

 Senior Research Methodologist

-Erin is a senior research methodologist in NORC’s Methodology & Quantitative Social Sciences department.
-She specializes in questionnaire design, qualitative testing, and study implementation for web, mail, telephone, and mixed-mode surveys with project work involving sensitive topics and targeting hard-to-reach populations.
+Erin Fordyce is a senior research methodologist in NORC’s Methodology and Quantitative Social Sciences department.
+She specializes in questionnaire design, qualitative testing, and study implementation for web, mail, telephone, and mixed-mode surveys.
 Erin’s project work has covered web survey design and administration, data science and analytics, as well as using qualitative data from cognitive interviews and usability testing to design more effective questionnaires for paper, web, and mobile surveys.
 Her experimental research in the use of emerging technologies and social media in data collection has included in-depth analysis of website analytics and paradata, diverse approaches to probability and nonprobability sampling for web-only surveys, and assessments of response patterns to examine measurement error in a variety of survey modes.
-Her research projects often involve sensitive topics and targeting hard to reach or vulnerable populations such as sexual and gender minorities, military veterans, and immigrant women.
+Her research projects often involve sensitive topics and targeting special populations such as military veterans and immigrant women.

 Erin has presented her research at national conferences and government institutions including at NIH and CDC.
 Her presentations and publications have focused on survey design, data quality, and innovative data collection methods.
-Erin currently serves as co-chair of the AAPOR Welcoming Committee.

 Project Contributions